Cancel anytime

 Positioning

-Coursera is a leading platform offering a wide range of educational content, from individual courses to full degrees, and is differentiated by its university partnerships and focus on high-quality content.
+Coursera is positioned as a leading online learning platform offering a wide range of educational content from top universities and institutions, giving it a strong brand reputation and content library.
+It differentiates itself through university partnerships and focus on credentialed learning.

 Total Addressable Market (TAM)

-The global online education market is expected to reach hundreds of billions of dollars.
-Coursera is positioned to capture a significant share by focusing on enterprise solutions and high-quality accredited programs.
+The global online education market is estimated to be in hundreds of billions of dollars, and Coursera is positioned to capture a substantial share through its offerings.
+Coursera's focus on degree programs, professional certificates, and corporate training broadens its TAM.

 Upturn SWOT Analysis